lgss/lgss-digital-tech-playbook/outsystems/development.md

 * `ModifiedBy` _(UserIdentifier)_
 	* set every time the Entity is modified

+When creating your Entity, you should also go into the More... section and expand the More Options drop down.
+Under the `Is Active Attribute`, select your `IsActive` attribute from the list.
+This will allow Outsystems to automatically set a filter on your aggregates of `isActive = true`

 #### Default Entity Actions
 When you create an Entity, the default actions are automatically generated.
 These should not be used.